FarhanAlam-Official/deessa/README.md

 ## 🌟 About

-Founded in 2015, Deesha Foundation works to bridge the gap between potential and opportunity in Nepal's most remote communities.
+Founded in 2015, deessa Foundation works to bridge the gap between potential and opportunity in Nepal's most remote communities.
 We focus on holistic community development through:

 - **Education:** Building schools and providing educational resources
 - **Healthcare:** Delivering medical supplies and health camps